-I know a bottle of wine or a batch of muffins are sort of typical housewarming gifts, but if you’ve ever moved yourself then you know that the last thing anyone wants to do is entertain their new neighbours while in the midst of trying to find a drinking glass.
+I know a bottle of wine or a batch of muffins are sorts of typical housewarming gifts, but if you’ve ever moved yourself then you know that the last thing anyone wants to do is entertain their new neighbors while in the midst of trying to find a drinking glass

 - tape measure – for centering sofas and pictures

 - felt furniture feet – to protect new flooring and/or old furniture

 - extension cord – until you figure out where all the new sockets are located

 - picture hanging kit

 - super glue – because something is going to break, it’s inevitable